JeffersonLab/PyPWA/docs/source/devel/environments/virt.rst

 ##########
 Virtualenv
 ##########
-Virtualenv will create a folder inside a specified directory, symlink python, and the site packages into that folder to be used for the specific folder.
+Virtualenv will create a folder inside a specified directory, symlink Python, and the site packages into that folder to be used for the specific folder.
 It is the best way to test that the package will work on a specific Unix system without Anaconda and without installing the package to the system directly.

 .. caution::
-   ``sudo`` access is required to install virtualenv and PyPWA's dependencies, however it is not needed to create the environment itself.
+   ``sudo`` access is required to install Virtualenv and PyPWA's dependencies, however it is not needed to create the environment itself.